 With characteristic modesty and a captivating eye for the absurd, he treats us to the highlights and lowlights of a life like no other; a life in which chilling reality (watching his father Michael - later the Attorney General - begin his prosecution of the Yorkshire Ripper) and beguiling fantasy (sleeping with 'Elizabeth Taylor') continuously and arrestingly collide.

 This is a devil-may-care, extremely endearing book with not a luvvie line in it.
 "Absolute bollocks.
 Total fun." - Sunday Times

 Havers could charm the knickers off a nun.
 Wonderfully aristocratic-looking, a great raconteur... he comes across as the sort of man you would kill to have dinner with - Daily Mail

 PLAYING WITH FIRE is a highly amusing read, self-deprecating, surprisingly well-written and it zips along at a rate of knots - Scotsman magazine

-The distinguished British actor Nigel Havers, has played many roles in theatre, film and TV.
-From Chariots of Fire, A Passage to India and Empire of the Sun to TV dramas such as Upstairs, Downstairs and Look Back in Darkness.
-In the 1980s he headlined the BBC sitcom Don't Wait Up and went on to work in BBC dramas such as Dangerfield and Murder In Mind.
-More recently he returned to comedy with Manchild and guest-starring role in Little Britain.
-He was married to his wife Polly for 15 years, before her death in 2004.
-Nigel's father was Lord Havers QC, a Conservative MP, who was also an Attorney General and Lord Chancellor.
+The distinguished British actor Nigel Havers has played many roles in theatre, film and TV.
+Famous films include: Chariots of Fire, A Passage to India, and Empire of the Sun.
+He has appeared increasingly in TV dramas such as Upstairs, Downstairs and Dangerfield, headling the 1980s BBC sitcom Don't Wait Up.
+More recently he returned to comedy with Manchild.
+His father was Lord Havers QC.